How Google Inspired Me to Create Printed Marketing Collateral

-Over at the SMB Marketing Guide, I wrote a two-part article about how Google inspired me to create a piece of printed marketing collateral I use to drive traffic for my online business.
+This is part one of a 2-part article about how Google inspired me to create a piece of printed marketing collateral I use to drive traffic for my online business.

 It all started around 4 years ago.
 One day out of the blue, I received a small spiral-bound booklet in the mail from Google.
 Here is what the booklet looks like:

 After getting over my shock at receiving snail mail from Google, I realized what a gem it was.
+The booklet is called “Tweak Your Way to Profitability.”
+The subtitle is “Tips for Boosting Your Income with AdSense.”
 The booklet is all about how to make more money on your website by running Google AdSense units.
-It consists of 8 tips contained in the little booklet, and it drives you to a microsite, which is still live several years later, for more information.
+It consists of 8 tips contained in the little booklet.

 That Google booklet inspired me to develop a booklet of my own.
 However, my own booklet didn’t quite turn out the way I wanted it to — I just didn’t execute it as well.

-I wrote about my experiences, including my analysis of why the Google booklet was so effective – and what I would have done differently in creating my own booklet.
+I wrote about my experiences, including my analysis of why the Google booklet was so effective — and what I would have done differently in creating my own booklet: Lessons From Home Grown Marketing Collateral.

 Very interesting.
 I have just started a course (Quick Ebook Creation Video Workshop by Maritza Parra) on how to create an ebook.
 After I finished the course and created the ebook, I am interested in creating a booklet that I could distribute in different ways.